tkaitchuck/aHash/README.md

 Similar to Sip_hash it is a keyed hash, so two hashers initialized with different keys will produce completely different hashes and the resulting hashes cannot be predicted without knowing the keys.
-This prevents DOS attackes where an attacker sends a large number of items that get used as keys in a hashmap and the hashes collide.
+This prevents DOS attackes where an attacker sends a large number of items whose hashes collied that get used as keys in a hashmap.

 ## Speed

 When it is available aHash uses two rounds of AES encryption using the AES-NI instruction per 16 bytes of input.
 On an intel i5-6200u this is as fast as a 64 bit multiplication, but it has the advantages of being a much stronger permutation.
 It also handles 16 bytes at a time.
 This is obviously much faster than most standard approaches to hashing, and does a much better job of scrambling data than most non-secure hashes.

 On an intel i5-6200u compiled with flags `-C opt-level=3 -C target-cpu=native -C codegen-units=1 -C llvm-args=-unroll-threshold=1000`: